| Security

 Physical threats such as theft, destruction, or damage to a personal computer;

 and intrusion threats such as unauthorized use and network access.
+The

 Chief Information Officer rarely gets involved in personal databases and